This page explains the features in the Admin Panel, which you can access by clicking your username and selecting Admin.

 All the functions in Managing Groups can be completed from this tab as well.

-The Keys tab shows information for all of your cloud account keys, including their name, which organization owns the key, the creation date, and the key ID.
+This tab shows information for all of your cloud account keys, including their name, which organization owns the key, the creation date, and the key ID.

 You can manage your cloud account keys in this tab.
 If you click the name of a key, you can edit its Name and Description on the next page.
 Click Save after making any changes.